OfficeDev/office-js-docs-pr/docs/quickstarts/powerpoint-quickstart-content.md

 1. Using Visual Studio, test the newly created PowerPoint add-in by pressing **F5** or choosing the **Start** button to launch PowerPoint with the content add-in displayed over the slide.

-1. In PowerPoint, choose the **Get data from selection** button in the content add-in to get details about the current slide.
+1. In PowerPoint, choose the **Get slide details** button in the content add-in to get details about the current slide.

     :::image type="content" source="../images/powerpoint-quickstart-content-ui.png" alt-text="The add-in content open in PowerPoint.":::